larocs/SAC_uav/README.md

 ### Docker

 One of the safest way to emulate our envinronment is using a Docker container.
-Change the variables in the container and then run:
+Change the variables in the container and then use the Makefile to make it easier to use our Docker Container:

 **create-image**